dduriba/dduriba.github.io/_posts/English/2025-01-12-cyberpunk-2077-shards.md

 Kendachi Monowire
 A weapon as discreet as it is deadly.
 Made for those who desire power but have no urge to flaunt it, this molecule-thin blade is manufactured by our teams of expect engineers in our state-of-art orbital facility.
 The Monowire can bear loads of up to 3,000 lbs and slices through armorweaves like butter-flavored scopspread.
 Rumor is, many officials at the Zurich Convention wanted this weapon banned and off the market.
 Now if that's not high praise, we don't know what is!

+## CHEMICALS: THE INVISIBLE KILLER
+{: .notice--success}

+We've long known that the AVs criss-crossing our skies are busy dumping harmful substances in the air, such as aluminum, carbon dioxide, sulphur trioxide and sulphuric acid.
+Studies have also revealed the presence of dead red blood cells and E coli., as well as sodium chloride (table salt).

+Now, you don't need a degree in science to know the harm these substances can wreak on the body.
+We've found that sulphur compounds can lead to cancer, heart decease and other illnesses arising from a weakened or even damaged immune system.
+They can also lead to spontaneous dental hydroplosion and acute meningitis.

 # Religion & Philosophy
 {: .notice--warning .text-center}